Leigh Richmond Roose: Playing style and philosophy of goalkeeping

-For all this, Roose's popularity as a goalkeeper was based only in part on his abilities; he was also one of the great crowd-pleasers of the Edwardian period.
+For all this, Roose's popularity as a goalkeeper was based only partly on his abilities; he was also one of the great crowd-pleasers of the Edwardian period.
 Supporters recall him putting on gymnastic displays from his crossbar when play was safely at the other end of the pitch.
-At a time when other goalkeepers walked onto the pitch at the beginning of a game, Roose was also unusual in running on briskly, acknowledging the applause of the crowd.
+At a time when other goalkeepers walked onto the pitch at the beginning of a game, Roose was also unusual in running on briskly, acknowledging the crowd's applause.
 When a penalty was awarded, he frequently waved to spectators both before and after completing a save.

-Roose generally carried a pair of white gloves onto the pitch but preferred, in good weather, to play with bare hands.
-He was regarded as unusual in insisting on playing in padded knee-bandages and a twin-peak cap.
+Roose generally carried a pair of white gloves onto the pitch but preferred to play with bare hands in good weather.
+He was regarded as unusual for insisting on playing in padded kneebandages and a twin-peak cap.

 Leigh Richmond Roose was an early example of the familiar adage that "goalkeepers are different", a point he made himself in an article on goalkeeping contributed to the four-volume 1906 work Association Football and the Men Who Made It.
 "There is a proverb," he wrote, "which says, 'Before you go to war, say a prayer; before going to sea say two prayers; before marrying say three prayers.'
 One might add: 'Before deciding to become a goalkeeper say four prayers.'
 He's the Aunt Sally."

 Considering the goalkeeping ideal, Roose added elsewhere in the same article: